Are you struggling with:

 That feeling you are a stranger in your own body?

-Trauma is not a one-off experience.
+Trauma is often not a one-off experience.
 When we experience trauma, our nervous system responds with a persistent heightened state of alert (aka fight or flight).

 This stress impacts our entire mind and body, leading to physical health issues, trouble sleeping, emotional imbalances, difficulty concentrating, and more.